At times over the last few years, it has seemed I’ve been stuck in place, even living a personal nightmare of sorts.

 I’d gotten away from those types of stories, for the most part, in the last several years.
 And I didn’t miss them.
 I like telling “people” stories, the ones about everyday folks doing things to help others or overcoming obstacles and barriers.

-But there’s always a need for someone to keep an eye on the ones who hold the purse strings, who decide what’s built where in your community and how your neighborhood schools operate.
-So I’ m looking forward to doing that kind of “more serious” reporting.
+But there’s always a need for someone to keep an eye on the ones who hold the purse strings to our tax money, who decide what’s built where in your community and how your neighborhood schools operate.
+So I’m looking forward to doing that kind of “more serious” reporting.

 Yet perhaps the main thing I’m going to enjoy is beating the job search system.
 If you’ve been in the same boat the last few years, you know what I mean.
 It’s all about connections nowadays, not how well you can do the job.
 That’s what got me stuck and led to sleepless nights in recent years.
 No one would give me a chance to show what I could do, they only wanted to hear me try to sell myself as a product and how I could make them more money.